marxhendrik/cards/README.md

 # HealthCheck app

-A simple (?) app that shows three cards in traffic light colors and highlights a card when clicked upon.
+A simple (?) app that shows three cards in different colors and highlights a card when clicked upon.

+## This is a playground not a showcase
-This code showcases some architectural examples and experiments that are not necessarily recommended approaches.
+This code shows some architectural examples and experiments that are not necessarily recommended approaches.

 ## Requirements
 1. TODO: formulate the requirements of the app regardless of architecture